adminion/friends-of-friends/README.md

 friends-of-friends currently (in the future, this will be configurable) depends on the `_id` field to be an [`ObjectId`](http://mongoosejs.com/docs/api.html#types_objectid_ObjectId) to track who is friends with who, but is otherwise unopinionated and leaves all design decisions up to you.
 So long as you have not implemented fields/properties with the same name as any of the static/instance methods provided by the plugin, all functionality should work out-of-box.

 ## Contributing
-I will happily accept contributions of bug-fixes and new features, but we'll need to discuss breaking changes.
+I'm sure there are bugs, please help me find/fix them!
 If you make valuable contributions, I'll make you a collaborator :)

 See the [Contribution Guide](CONTRIBUTING.md) for more information on how to contribute, run tests, and generate coverage reports.